tband/linux-employ/README.md

 $ ./install.sh -h

-install.sh [--iso <ISO> --comment <COMMENT> --device <DEVICE> --ip <IPADDRESS> --rw --help] -i|--iso     <file> distro.iso
+install.sh [--iso <ISO> --comment <COMMENT> --device <DEVICE> --ip <IPADDRESS> --rw --help] --iso,-i      <file> distro.iso
   --rw          Make the /srv/nfs mount writable.
 The iso will be unpacked
                 instead of mounted
   --cubic <project directory>
                 Instead of an iso use the project directory from which cubic makes a custom iso.
-This allows to edit the preseed files without recreating the iso -c|--comment <text> What text to put in the iPXE menu, default Linux repair iso -d|--device  <eth>  device to use if there are more than one --ip         <ip>   Server IP addres (default 192.168.5.1) --h|-h       This help
+This allows to edit the preseed files without recreating the iso
+  -c, --comment <text> What text to put in the iPXE menu, default Linux repair iso --device,-d   <eth>  device to use if there are more than one --nat         setup nat to this device.
+Internet from this device (Wifi adapter) is shared --ip          <ip>   Server IP addres (default 192.168.5.1) --h,-h        This help

 Configure a Linux system to become a IPXE server for Linux installation on clients.
 All arguments are optinal, but you want at least to specify the iso